blank-tree/fo25/content/about.md

 2025 – Boogen, A., & Obieta, F. (2025).
 Transdisciplinarity through the arts.
 In: Schüz, M. (eds) Transdisciplinary Thinking and Acting.
 Transdisciplinary Management of Ecological and Social Crises.
 Springer, Cham.
 10.1007/978-3-031-70680-6_16
 2024 – Do we have a problem with our problem-solving mechanisms? – Prompting the Future – HSLU DFK, Luzern
 2024 – PhD colloquium of the University of Arts Linz
+2024 – Do we have a problem with our problem-solving mechanisms? – Jahreskonferenz der Deutschen Gesellschaft für Designtheorie und -forschung (DGTF), Luzern
 2023 – Do we have a problem with our problem-solving mechanisms? – HackThePromise Festival, Basel
 2022 – VoteLog – online, Prototype Fund
 2021 – Reden wir vom Geld? – panel discussion at Rathaus für Kultur, Lichtensteig